 IUI with donor sperm

-IUI (also known as artificial insemination) requires the couple to select a sperm donor from an approved sperm donor bank for what is known as TDI (Therapeutic Donor Insemination – or IUI with donor sperm).
+IUI (also known as artificial insemination) requires the intended parent(s) to select a sperm donor from an approved sperm donor bank for what is known as TDI (Therapeutic Donor Insemination – or IUI with donor sperm).
 A highly trained nurse places the donor sperm into the uterus at the time of ovulation.